Social Security Administration (SSA): Everything You Need to Know

 1. What is the best way to contact the SSA?

 The best way to contact the Social Security Administration (SSA) is through their toll-free number at 1-800-772-1213.
-You can also visit your local SSA office or contact them online through the SSA website.
+Alternatively, you can walk in to your local SSA office or also online via SSA web site.

-To qualify for Social Security benefits, you must have earned enough credits by working and paying Social Security taxes.
-You can check your work history and eligibility by creating an online account with the SSA on their website.
+You have to claim enough credits in terms of working and paying taxes related to Social Security to claim your Social Security benefits.
+You can review your work history and eligibility by setting up an online account with SSA on their webpage.

-Yes, you can apply for Social Security retirement benefits as early as age 62.
+You bet you can you can claim Social Security retirement at age 62.
 However, if you choose to begin benefits before your full retirement age (which varies depending on your birth year), your monthly payments will be reduced.

 The processing time for Social Security benefits varies depending on the type of benefit you’re applying for.
-Retirement benefits are typically processed faster than disability claims, which may take several months for approval.
+The retirement benefits are also usually disposed within a short period as opposed to the disability claims that could take a number of months to be approved.

 5. Can I apply for Social Security benefits online?